Interleukin 1 beta: Retinal degeneration

 It has been shown that IL-1 family plays important role in inflammation in many degenerative diseases, such as age-related macular degeneration, diabetic retinopathy and retinitis pigmentosa.
 Significantly increased protein level of IL-1β has been found in the vitreous of diabetic retinopathy patient.
 The role of IL-1β has been investigated for potential therapeutic target for treatment of diabetic retinopathy.
-However, systemic using of canakinumab did not have an significant effect.
+However, systemic using of canakinumab did not have a significant effect.
 The role of IL-1β in age-related macular degeneration has not been proven in patient, but in many animal models and in vitro studies it has been demonstrated the role of IL-1β in retinal pigmented epithelial cells and photoreceptor cells damage.
 NLRP3 inflammasome activate caspase-1 which catalyze cleavage of inactive cytosolic precursor pro-IL-1β to its mature form IL-1β.
 Retinal pigmented epithelial cells forms blood retinal barrier in human retina which is important for retinal metabolic activity, integrity and inhibition of immune cells infiltration.
 It has been shown that human retinal pigmented epithelial cells can secrete IL-1 β in exposure to oxidative stress.
 The inflammatory reaction leads to damage of retinal cells and infiltration of cells of the immune system.
 The inflammatory process including NLRP3 upregulation is one of the causes of age-related macular degeneration and other retinal diseases that lead to vision loss.

-Therapies targeting interleukin 1 beta
+Additionally, it has been shown that caspase-1 is upregulated in the retina of diabetic patients, causing a higher production of IL-1β and subsequent death of retinal neurons.

+Neuroinflammation

+Studies in mice on experimental autoimmune encephalomyelitis (EAE), a model for multiple sclerosis (MS) research, have found that blocking IL-1β could make the animals resistant to EAE.
+IL-1β led to the production of an antigen-specific pro-inflammatory subset of T helper cells (TH17).
+In combination with other cytokines, interleukin-1β can upregulate the production of the cytokine GM-CSF which is correlated to neuroinflammation.
+Detailed mechanisms on this front are yet to be elucidated.

+IL-1β has also been observed in elevated levels of the cerebrospinal fluid and brain tissues of Alzheimer patients.
+The amyloid-β plaques, that are characteristic of Alzheimer disease, are damage-associated molecular patterns (DAMPs) that are recognized by pattern recognition receptors (PRRs) and lead to the activation of microglia.
+Consequently, microglia release interleukin-1β among other cytokines.
+Nevertheless, the significance of IL-1β in Alzheimer disease and the onset of neuroinflammation still remains largely unknown.

+Lastly, in vitro studies have shown that IL-1β causes an increase in mitochondrial glutaminase activity.
+In response, there is excessive glutamate secretion which has a neurotoxic effect.